Cayman Islands national football team

-The Cayman Islands national football team is the national team of the Cayman Islands, and is controlled by the Cayman Islands Football Association.
+The Cayman Islands national football team is the national team of the Cayman Islands and is controlled by the Cayman Islands Football Association.
 It is a member of FIFA and CONCACAF.
-Cayman Islands' home ground is Truman Bodden Stadium in George Town, and their head coach is Benjamin Pugh.

-Prior to Pugh's appointment, the Cayman Island's national team had failed to win a single game in over 9 years, sinking to 206 in the FIFA World Rankings.
-They have recently advanced 13 places in the rankings; winning 4 out of 6 Nation's League Qualifiers (including a win against Barbados).
+Cayman Islands' home ground is Truman Bodden Stadium in George Town, and their head coach is Joey Jap Tjong.
+Tjong replaced Cláudio Garcia in February 2024.
+Garcia had replaced Ben Pugh, who was appointed in 2018, when the Cayman Islands national team had failed to win a single game in over nine years, sinking to 206 in the FIFA World Rankings.
+Under Pugh, they advanced 13 places in the rankings, winning four out of their six matches during the 2019–20 Nations League season.

 History

 1985–2000

 The Caymanian football team played its first international match on 3 March 1985, against Dominica, in Roseau, as part of the 1985 CFU Championship.
 They lost that match 2–1 with Lee Ramoon - who would go on to become the team's top scorer - opening the scoring.

 They qualified for the 1991 Caribbean Cup, falling in the first round.
 They returned to the tournament in 1994, suffering the same fate.
 However, the following year, the Cayman Islands jointly organized with Jamaica the 1995 Caribbean Cup, reaching the semi-finals.
-It fell to Trinidad and Tobago by a scandalous 2–9, the worst defeat in its history.
+It fell to Trinidad and Tobago by a scandalous 2–9.
 In the match for 3rd place, they were defeated by Cuba 0–3.
 They would qualify again in 1998 although they failed to get past the group stage.
 They have not played a Caribbean Cup final phase since then.

-The Cayman Islands participated in their first World Cup qualifying tie in the 1998 where they succumbed in the first round at the hands of Cuba, who eliminated them after winning twice 0–1 and 0–5.
+The Cayman Islands participated in their first World Cup qualifying tie in 1998 where they succumbed in the first round at the hands of Cuba, who eliminated them after winning twice 0–1 and 0–5.